Please read our guidance about representations first.

 We'll write to you to tell you about the hearing so if you haven't heard from us please telephone us or email us for an update.

-What you can do if your not happy with our decision
+What you can do if you're not happy with our decision

 An appeal may be made against the decision by: